-We first measure the average work received over one period for different frequencies ( $t_f = \frac{1}{f}$ in eq.
-25).
-Each trajectory is here recorded during 3200 s in different consecutive runs, which corresponds to 160 up to 6400 forcing periods, for the range of frequencies explored.
-In order to increase the statistics we consider $10^5$ different $t_o$ .
-The figure 13c) shows the evolution of the mean work per period for both definitions of the work.
+We first measure the average work received over one period for different frequencies $(t_f = 1/f$ in equation (25)).
+Each trajectory is here recorded during 3200 s in different consecutive runs, which corresponds to 160 to 6400 forcing periods for the range of frequencies explored.
+In order to increase the statistics we consider $10^5$ different values of $t_0$ .
+Figure 13(c) shows the evolution of the mean work per period for both definitions of the work.
 First, the input average work decreases to zero when the frequency tends to zero.
 Indeed, the bead hops randomly several times between the two wells during the period.
-Second, in the limit of high frequencies, the particle has not the time to jump on the other side of the trap but rather stays in the same well during the period, thus the input energy is again decreasing when increasing frequency.
-In the intermediate regime, the particle can almost synchronize with the periodical force and follows the evolution of the potential.
-The maximum of injected work is found around the frequency $f \approx 0.1$ Hz, which is comparable with half of the Kramers' rate of the fixed potential $r_K = 0.3$ Hz.
-This maximum of transferred energy shows that the stochastic resonance for a Brownian particle is a bona fide resonance, as it was previously shown in experiments using resident time distributions [42, 43] or directly in simulations [44, 45].
-In the inset of Fig. 13, we plot the normalized standard deviation of work distributions ( $\sigma/\langle W \rangle$ ) as a function of the forcing frequency.
+Second, in the limit of high frequencies, the particle has no time to jump onto the other side of the trap but rather stays in the same well during the period; thus the input energy is again decreasing with increasing frequency.
+In the intermediate regime, the particle can almost synchronize with the periodic force and follows the evolution of the potential.
+The maximum of injected work is found around the frequency $f \approx 0.1$ Hz, which is comparable with half of the Kramers rate of the fixed potential $r{\rm K} = 0.3$ Hz.
+This maximum of transferred energy shows that the stochastic resonance for a Brownian particle is a bona fide resonance, as was previously shown in experiments using resident time distributions [42, 43] or directly in simulations [44, 45].
+In the inset of figure 13, we plot the normalized standard deviation of work distributions $(\sigma/\langle W \rangle)$ as a function of the forcing frequency.
 The curves present a minimum at the same frequency of 0.1 Hz, in agreement again with the resonance phenomena.